gleam-lang/website/book-src/tour/custom-types.md

 }
 ```

-It's a simple custom type which constructors that take no arguments at all!
+It's a simple custom type with a constructor that takes no arguments at all!
 Use it to answer yes/no questions and to indicate whether something is `True`
 or `False`.

 The records created by different constructors for a custom type can contain
 different values.
 For example a `User` custom type could have a `LoggedIn`
-constructors that creates records with a name, and a `Guest` constructor which
+constructor that creates records with a name, and a `Guest` constructor which
 creates records without any contained values.

 ```gleam